 - Origins Available:

 The distinguished surname Fentress is derived from the Middle English word "aventurous," meaning "the venturous."

 Early Origins of the Fentress family

-Another 206 words (15 lines of text) covering the years 1603, 1645, and 1691 are included under the topic Early Fentress History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fentress research.
+Another 103 words (7 lines of text) covering the years 1603, 1645, and 1691 are included under the topic Early Fentress History in all our PDF Extended History products and printed products wherever possible.

 Fentress Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Fentress include Ventris, Ventres, Venters, Ventrus, Ventras, Venture, Ventures, Ventrice, Ventriss, Fentress, Fentris and many more.